How much does a Delphi Developer / Programmer make in the United States?

 -

-Applications Programmer III performs coding, debugging, testing, configuration, and analysis to develop or modify application programs.
+Applications Programmer V performs coding, debugging, testing, configuration, and analysis to develop or modify application programs.
 Conducts detailed analysis of functional and technical requirements needed to create specifications.
-Being an Applications Programmer III utilizes programming, scripting, or database language to produce efficient code.
+Being an Applications Programmer V utilizes programming, scripting, or database language to produce efficient code.
 Performs unit testing of applications.
-Additionally, Applications Programmer III produces application documentation, including process and data flow diagrams.
+Additionally, Applications Programmer V produces application documentation, including process and data flow diagrams.
 Provides support for implementing, enhancing, integrating, and maintaining applications.
 May require a bachelor's degree or equivalent.
 Typically reports to a project leader or manager.
-The Applications Programmer III work is generally independent and collaborative in nature.
-Contributes to moderately complex aspects of a project.
-To be an Applications Programmer III typically requires 4 -7 years of related experience.
-View Applications Programmer III SalaryAlternate Job Titles:Application Programmer Analyst III, Application Systems Analysis/Developer III
+The Applications Programmer V works autonomously.
+Goals are generally communicated in "solution" or project goal terms.
+May provide a leadership role for the work group through knowledge in the area of specialization.
+Works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
+To be an Applications Programmer V typically requires 10+ years of related experience.
+View Applications Programmer V SalaryAlternate Job Titles:Application Programmer Analyst V, Application Systems Analysis/Developer V